"Survival Guide for 'Switching' from Windows to Mac"

 - Remember

-Cmd + Shift + .to display hidden files - Use tools like Shottr if you need screenshot save + copy functionality
+Cmd + Shift + .to display hidden files - Utilize tools like Shottr if you need save + copy for screenshots

-I hope this article helps ease the "I don't understand anything" state on your first day of Mac migration.
+I hope this article helps alleviate that "I don't know anything" feeling on your first day of Mac migration.